arshsinghphd/TeamActivities/Module04/README.md

 In this Team Activity, you will warm up using learning about `while` loops, and then explore the concept of abstraction building an small application to illustrate the idea.

+## Grading
+Grades for team activities will be based on attendance and notes.
+You must attend, and as a team you need to generate notes that we can confirm your work.
+Ideally, you upload the notes as a PDF to the team meeting after you build them out or have a shared document everyone in the team meeting can see (including TAs and the instructor).

+> [!TIP]
+> Good notes become a study guide for you and your team!
+Make sure they include everything you need to help better understand the weekly material.

+### ⭐ Working in Teams ⭐
+When working in teams, remember do not let one person do all the work.
+Make sure to work together, and ask questions.
+It is also better if different people program, and you all take turns programming for various team assignments.

+### Learning Objectives

+* Describe the importance of looping for flow control
+* Write a while loop - knowing the conditions to stop
+* Draw the flow chart representing a loop in code
+* More on functions and default parameters
+* Describe the purpose of abstraction in working with functions

 ## Part 1: While Loops

 Computers are really good at three things: